Cividade de Terroso: Roman conquest

-The important city of Cinania was rich, its inhabitants had several Luxury goods, but kept their independence due to the city's strong defensive walls, and despise for Rome.
+The important city of Cinania was rich, its inhabitants had several Luxury goods but kept their independence due to the city's strong defensive walls, and despise for Rome.
 Brutus wished to conquer it before leaving Iberia and not leave that conquest for other officials.
 He planned a siege.
 The Romans used catapults to destroy the city's walls and invade the citadel, but the inhabitants resisted the attempted Roman assaults, causing Roman casualties.
 The Romans had to withdraw.
-The Cinanians used a tunnel, used for mining, for a surprise assault on the Roman camp destroying the catapults.
-Nonetheless, Appian mentioned two battles led by Brutus, in which women fought alongside the men, both ended in Roman victory.
-Archaeological data in Cividade de Terroso and tribesmen's Last stand behavior, which included their children in one of those battles, highlight the barbarity of the conquest.
+The Canadians used a tunnel, used for mining, for a surprise assault on the Roman camp destroying the catapults.
+Nonetheless, Appian mentioned two battles led by Brutus, in which women fought alongside the men, both ended in a Roman victory.
+Archaeological data in Cividade de Terroso and tribesmen's Last Stand behavior, which included their children in one of those battles, highlight the barbarity of the conquest.

 The last urban stage under the Roman mercy policy

 Roman mercy is recorded by the establishment of Brutus's peaceful settlements.
 Sometime later, the Cividade was rebuilt and became heavily Romanized, which started the cividade's last urban stage.
 Upon return, Brutus gained an honorific Callaecus on the fifth day before the Ides, the festival of Vesta in the month of Junius.
 A celebrated milestone refers that Brutus victories extended to the ocean.
 Brutus is also referred by Plutarch as "the Brutus who triumphed over Lusitania" and as the invader of Lusitania.